OutSystems/docs-product/src/ref/data/data-types/available-data-types.md

 If you don't need this scenario in your logic, use data types Date and Time separately to deal with the respective values.

+<a id="date-range-notes"></a>**Date Supported Range Notes**

+The supported range for Dates is [#1900-01-01#, #3000-12-31#].
+Using dates inside this range ensures the correct behavior of all components the platform needs to integrate with.
+OutSystems does not support any dates outside of this range and can't ensure that they will be handled correctly by all components of the product.

 <a id="text-notes"></a>**Text Notes**

 If your database is SQL Server, the length of a Text attribute represents the number of **byte-pairs** that you can store in a column of type Text, rather than the number of characters.
 Characters defined in the Unicode range 0-65,535 can be stored in one byte-pair.
 However, characters defined in higher Unicode ranges (65,536-1,114,111), such as emojis, kanji, hiragana, and katakana characters, may use two byte-pairs.
 This is a [limitation of SQL Server itself](https://docs.microsoft.com/en-us/sql/t-sql/data-types/nchar-and-nvarchar-transact-sql?view=sql-server-ver15#remarks).